jinal--shah/packer_includes/make/recipes/README.md

         build: prereqs validate ## do stuff
             PACKER_LOG=$(PACKER_LOG) packer build $(PACKER_DEBUG) $(PACKER_JSON)

-# product.in
+# product.mak

 Contains the basic recipes used to packerise an app.

 This one does not presuppose any reliance on running puppet or ansible, so don't expect any puppet-librarian commands or anything.

-Check out microservice\_puppet.in if you want something like that.
+Check out microservice\_puppet.mak if you want something like that.